 The aloe leaves are filleted just outside the fields soon after they’re collected.
 Then the juice Is stabilized according to Nature’s Sunshine’s specifications.
 The aloe has to be stabilized or frozen because it is a good nutrient.
 Bacteria and other life will thrive upon it to some degree.

 In the preservative system that Nature’s Sunshine has chosen, we can use ascorbic acid found in vitamin C, citric acid found in fruits and sodium benzoate.
 Sodium benzoate is the most natural stabilizing system available and can be used in a very low quantity in an acidified medium, such as the aloe gel.
 It’s probably the best for preserving aloe vera simply because it can be used in such small quantities.

 When the plant is filleted, the very bitter-tasting aloin that is in the outer epidermis of the leaf and the inner lining of the gel is removed, representing between five and ten percent of the gel.
 Sometimes when other companies prepare aloe, the whole aloe leaf is crushed.
 It is much cheaper to crush the leaves than to fillet each leaf separately.
 When that is done, the aloin is retained, which makes the juice extremely bitter.
 The bitterness can be removed by distillation, but this distillation also removes all other active principles in the gel.

-Each capsule contains 75 mg Aloe Vera Gel (Aloe barbadensis) and is equivalent to 1 fluid ounce of 100% Aloe Vera juice.
+Each capsule contains 75 mg Aloe Vera Gel (Aloe barbadensis) and is equivalent to 1 fluid ounce of aloe vera inner leaf.

 Take 1 or 2 capsules with a meal three times daily.